 What is the Fall Equinox?

-Also called the Autumnal or September equinox, the fall equinox marks the beginning of fall in the Northern Hemisphere and occurs on September 23 at 3:50 am EDT this year.
+Also called the Autumnal or September equinox, the fall equinox marks the beginning of fall in the Northern Hemisphere and occurs on September 22 this year.
 Derived from the Latin term for “equal night,” the equinox marks one of two days throughout the year when the sun shines directly on the equator, making the length of day and night approximately equal.

 While the end of summer can spark disappointment for some (especially some of our school-aged kiddos), fall can bring some of the best and most beautiful outdoor adventures.
 Between the cooling temperatures, the changing colors, and the harvest activities, there are plenty of ways to welcome fall.
 Check out these activities, crafts, and books to help you celebrate the coming of fall with your family.

 - Go on a “signs of fall” family hike: Encourage your kiddos to search for changes in plant life that signify the start of fall such as leaf color, an abundance of mushrooms and other fungi, acorns and pinecones on the ground, etc. The air may also smell different due to these changes along with the blooming of fall flowers such as mums and chrysanthemums.
 Look up and you may see birds starting to migrate to warmer climates.
 Listen closely to hear the mating calls of bats, elk, and other animals.